 6. Zoom in to The Text

-When you see something is written on small fonts, you don’t have to put your eyes unduly – all you need to do is increase the size of the website/ text and provide your eyes with the much-needed relief.
+When you see something written in small fonts, you don’t have to put your eyes unduly – all you need to do is increase the size of the website/ text and provide your eyes with the much-needed relief.

 Whatever you do, always remember that your eyes are one of the most important, vital organs you have.

-Like these tips?
 Scroll down for more!